-• Please continue to check ParentPay for upcoming trips and events, thank you!
+• Please continue to check ParentPay for upcoming sports events!

 Geography